 Configuring the Jira Server Integration

-NOTE #2: If you are using CodeStream's cloud service, this integration requires that your Jira Server instance be at a publicly accessible URL.
-This is not the case, however, if you are using CodeStream On-Prem.
+NOTE #3: This integration requires that your Jira Server instance be at a publicly accessible URL.

 CodeStream can integrate with Jira Server using Atlassian’s published REST API.
 To enable CodeStream to integrate with your Jira Server installation, you will need to set up a CodeStream application link.
 This application link serves as a conduit for users to authenticate against their Jira Server account without ever having to enter their credentials in CodeStream.